box/boxcli/examples/Mass Groups & Collaborations Update/README.md

 ## 1. Script Parameters
-1. Update the [GroupsUpdatePath](/examples/Mass%20Groups%20%26%20Collaborations%20Update/Mass_Groups_Collabs_Update.ps1#L19) to set your own Groups Update .csv file path.
+1. Update the [UserGroupAdditionPath](/examples/Mass%20Groups%20%26%20Collaborations%20Update/Mass_Groups_Collabs_Update.ps1#L20) to set your own Groups Update .csv file path.
 This .csv file should have two columns with the following headers: `GroupName` and `UserEmail`.
 The `UserEmail` column should contain the primary email address for the user in Box.
-The `GroupName` column should contain the name of group.
+The `GroupName` column should contain the name of the group.
 If the group with this name isn't exist, then it will be created.

 	This is an example input .csv:
 	|GroupName |UserEmail              |